 Their oral health is no exception.
-Building a relationship with a children’s dentist in Plano, TX is important to help your child feel safe and comfortable at the dentist in the future.
-Your team at Plano Family Dental understands how important first visits to the dentist are for children, and we strive to provide an environment that not only feels safe and comfortable, but also fun!
+Building a relationship with a children's dentist in Plano, TX, is essential to help your child feel safe and comfortable at the dentist in the future.
+Your team at Plano Family Dental understands how important first visits to the dentist are for children, and we strive to provide an environment that feels safe and comfortable, and fun!

 What if Your Child has Dental Anxiety?

 Most important of all, paperwork is essential!
 Parents can find the information here, also informing the dentist if they fear the dentist.
-Second, parents must always tell the child they are going to visit the dentist so they can mentally prepare.
+Second, parents must always tell the child they will visit the dentist so they can mentally prepare.
 Children need predictability to adapt to unfamiliar situations, do not wait until the last moment as it can sometimes worsen their anxiety.
-Answer any questions they may have about what to expect and why they are visiting, remember not to go into too much detail and remind them that they can also ask the dentist!
+Answer any questions they may have about what to expect and why they are visiting, remember not to go into too much detail, and remind them that they can also ask the dentist!

 Dr. Joseph and the team at Plano Family Dental's role is a larger one.
 Most important is making sure your child is comfortable and reinforcing a positive experience!
 From being welcomed at the door, occupying the waiting time at the children's corner, or just having fun in the dental chair with Dr. Joseph!
-A few other ways, Dr. Joseph reassures them by explaining during the exam what he is doing and using simple words they understand.
-Engaging the children in questions and conversion, such as their favorite things to do, or what they want to be when they grow up (hopefully a Dentist).
-If they still have a problem, there are other alternatives, such as conscious sedation, but usually, it is not necessary.
+In a few other ways, Dr. Joseph reassures them by explaining during the exam what he is doing and using simple words they understand.
+Engaging the children in questions and conversion, such as their favorite things to do or what they want to be when they grow up (hopefully a Dentist).
+If they still have a problem, there are other alternatives, such as conscious sedation, but it is usually unnecessary.
 If you have any questions or your child, feel free to call us!

 What to do When Your Child has a Dental Emergency?